 Developing proposed governance and funding structure for administration of the Management Zone;

-Additional evaluation of groundwater conditions across the management zone boundary area, if necessary; and,
+Additional evaluation of groundwater conditions across the Management Zone boundary area, if necessary; and,

 Preparing and submitting a Final Management Zone Proposal and a Management Zone Implementation Plan.

+The following elements will be considered with respect to the delineation and review of Management Zones:

+Management Zone boundaries shall be based primarily on hydrogeology.

+Groundwater Management Zone entities shall evaluate potential impacts to groundwater associated with downgradient migration of nitrate from each Management Zone.
+The evaluation process shall be assessed and clearly documented using quantitative methods;

+Agreements with adjacent Management Zones regarding responsibility for providing drinking water and restoring groundwater basins or sub-basins shall be clearly documented;

+Areas of contribution associated with discharges, both within and outside of each Management Zone, shall be technically justified; and

+Robust justification shall be provided for any areas where impacted groundwater used for domestic or municipal supply is excluded from a Management Zone including: an analysis if that area is covered by a different Management Zone, modeling to justify the exclusion, and documentation that meaningful outreach was conducted to potentially affected parties.

+Consistent with the above elements, the Central Valley Water Board may propose modifications to a Management Zone’s boundaries during the Board’s public review of a Final Management Zone Proposal and Management Zone Implementation Plan if the Board determines that the proposed Management Zone inappropriately excludes areas adversely affected by nitrates discharged by those that are participating in the Management Zone.
+In the event that dischargers affected by the proposed boundary modification are dissatisfied with the proposed boundary modifications, the Board shall provide a reasonable period of time, not to exceed 180 days from the date of the final Board action, in which affected dischargers may elect to pursue compliance through the Individual Approach via a complete submittal of a Report of Waste Discharge to obtain regulatory coverage under Path A.

 Preliminary Management Zone Proposals must be submitted to the Central Valley Water Board according to the due dates identified in Table N-5.

 Permittees that are identified as an Initial Participant in a Management Zone shall be presumed to be electing Path B for complying with the Nitrate Control Program, unless they otherwise notify the Central Valley Water Board of their intent to withdrawal from Path B. If a permittee withdraws from Path B, the permittee must submit an initial assessment and Notice of Intent within 30 days from withdrawing from Path B.